Cong insulted Lord Ram by refusing invite for 'pran pratishtha' ceremony: PM Modi | Politics

 Amid the various difficulties being faced by the world now, India is showing that there is nothing impossible for it to achieve, he said, adding this has been possible due to every single vote of the people.

 ''With your one vote, a strong government, a decisive government and a government which works, was formed.
-And the BJP government showed to the world that India does not lag behind anyone.
+And the BJP government showed to the world that India does not lag behind anyone,'' he said.

-''If the spirits are strong, then right results are obtained.
-Today, we can see that the construction of 'viksit Bharat' is going on in the four directions,'' he said.

 If India is determined, it will definitely achieve any goal, no matter how difficult it is, the prime minister said.